Axion Bounds from Quantum Technology: Conclusions

 \section{Conclusions}

 We present a comprehensive analysis of the sensitivity of quantum sensors and high-precision measurements to effects from light axions or axionlike particles.
-Below a mass of a few electronvolt ALPs can be dark matter candidates, with the relic density produced via misalignment and the ALP field behaves like a classical (pseudo)scalar background field.
+Below a mass of a few electronvolt ALPs can be dark matter candidates, with the relic density produced via misalignment and the ALP field behaving like a classical (pseudo)scalar background field.
 We compute the most promising experimental strategy for light ALP searches and stress the complementarity of experiments that can distinguish whether ALPs make up a substantial component of dark matter.

 To this end, we go beyond the existing work on quantum sensor searches for ALPs in several important ways.
 First, we take effects from renormalisation group running and matching into account by expressing the low energy couplings of the ALP with SM fields in terms of the coefficients of the UV theory, which allows to compare the sensitivity of experiments at different scales.
-An important result is the ALP coupling to electrons that is generated via RG effects present even if the ALP only couples to gluons in the UV.
+An important effect is the ALP coupling to electrons that is generated via RG effects present even if the ALP only couples to gluons in the UV.
 We further use the ALP interactions in the chiral Lagrangian to compute interactions quadratic in the ALP field.
 We also express the `dilatonic charges' in terms of the ALP couplings in the chiral Lagrangian.
 These interactions are nominally subleading with respect to linear ALP interactions, but induce effects that can be more relevant due to the experimental sensitivity, for example, time-dependent fundamental constants and spin-independent fifth forces.
 We find a clear hierarchy in quadratic ALP couplings due to the derivative nature of ALP couplings, which always leads to a suppression of quadratic ALP-electron couplings.
-The solution of the equations of motion for quadratically coupled fields in the presence of a massive body such as a planet has a position-dependent mass term which implies an unphysical parameter space for ALPs for $c_{GG}/f \gtrsim 10^{-15}$ GeV$^{-1}$.
-We emphasize that experiments that are sensitive to ALPs independent of whether they are dark matter such as helioscopes and searches for fifth forces can constrain this parameter space, whereas the calculations for others that are sensitive to the local ALP field value are not consistent.
+The solution of the equations of motion for quadratically coupled fields in the presence of a massive body such as a planet has a position-dependent mass term which implies an non-perturbative field values for ALPs for $c_{GG}/f \gtrsim 10^{-15}$ GeV$^{-1}$ and $m_a\lesssim 7\times10^{8}/f\ {\rm eV^2}$, an effect equivalent to the one observed for ALPs that are not dark matter in~\cite{Hook:2017psm}.